 How To Follow The Game

-Live commentary is available on iFollow Latics with Roy Butterworth and Michael Brown who will be talking you through the match action.
+Live match action on the £10 'match pass' is available on iFollow Latics in the UK and overseas for supporters who can't attend in person, with Roy Butterworth and Michael Brown talking you through the match action.

 Alternatively, supporters can also follow the game with live updates on the club's official Twitter account: @OfficialOAFC.